pringlized/specter-rift/README.md

 # specter-rift
 **It will reveal itself when you are worthy...**

+**NOTE**: Rift used to be named Grit.
+I changed the name for narative purposes.
+The file code doesn't reflect the name change yet so, if tried to build the project it will fail current even though it does work with simplae maths.

 **Specter-Rift** is a fictional in-game programming language designed for advanced players to build their own hacking tools in a dystopian game world.
 This language is used on the **ghOSt** operating system, where elite players can dive deep into hacking and code manipulation.

 Do you have what it takes to hack your way through the game's layers?
 Can you master **Rift** and use it to break through the virtual barriers of the ghOSt OS?
 Only the truly worthy will unlock its secrets.